-The teacher population of 85 teachers has grown by 14% over five years.
+- The teacher population of 80 teachers has stayed relatively flat over five years.

 - Allen County Community College is located at the north edge of Iola and has a modern campus which compliments the gently rolling hills of the Neosho River Valley.
 Iola, served by U.S. Highways 54 and 169, is within a two-hour drive of Kansas City, Wichita, and Topeka, as well as Joplin, Missouri, and Tulsa, Oklahoma.
 Since 1923, Allen County Community College has provided exceptional educational services to the citizens of Kansas.
 Quality and access have been primary concerns of the College from its beginning.
 The college now enrolls approximately 2,500 students each semester in the programs offered on the campuses in Iola and Burlingame, over Interactive Television, on the Internet, and at the outreach sites located within the six-county service area.
 ACCC will remain cognizant of the needs of its service area and responsive to those needs with new programs and services that can be implemented quickly, effectively, and efficiently.
 ACCC's quality comes in large part from its competent faculty who are dedicated to the art of teaching.
 Both those who are employed full-time at the College and those who teach on an adjunct basis are committed to their students and encourage excellence.
 Complementing the faculty are excellent student services and support staff who have committed themselves to the concepts of student success and service.
 Outstanding physical facilities are available on and off campus.
 The main campus provides one of the finest community college libraries in the state and an excellent instructional resource center, both of which are available to all students who take classes from the College.
 Modern equipment and teaching aids are available to all instructors and students at all of our sites.

 - The nearest community college to Allen County Community College is Neosho County Community College (19.0 miles away).